-\begin{defn} The difference inclusion in~\eqref{eq:DifferenceInclusion} is said to be \emph{uniformly exponentially stable} (UES) if there exists $C\geq 0$ and $\gamma\in [0,1)$ such that $|\phi(k)|\leq C\gamma^k |x_0|$, for all $x_0\in \R^n$, for all $\phi\in \cS_{F,x_0}$ and for all $k\in \N$. \end{defn} The stability notion introduced in~Definition~\ref{defn:WeakStability} can be too ``weak'' or ``delicate'' for certain purposes.
-For that reason, we would like to strengthen it, to obtain a \emph{robust} version of it.
-To do so, we need to introduce a class of ``\emph{enlargements}'' for the considered set-valued map~$F$. \begin{defn} Given $F:\R^n \toS \R^n$ and a continuous function $\rho:\R^n\to \R_+$, the \emph{$\rho$-perturbation of $F$} as $F_\rho:\R^n\toS \R^n$ defined by
+\begin{defn} The difference inclusion in~\eqref{eq:DifferenceInclusion} is said to be \emph{uniformly exponentially stable} (UES) if there exists $C\geq 0$ and $\gamma\in [0,1)$ such that $|\phi(k)|\leq C\gamma^k |x_0|$, for all $x_0\in \R^n$, for all $\phi\in \cS_{F,x_0}$ and for all $k\in \N$. \end{defn} The stability notion introduced in~Definition~\ref{defn:WeakStability} is too ``weak'' or ``delicate'' for certain purposes.
+We then strengthen it, to obtain a \emph{robust} version of it; to do so, we introduce a class of ``\emph{enlargements}'' for the map~$F$. \begin{defn}[\cite{KELLETT2004395}, Eq.
+(1)] Given $F:\R^n \toS \R^n$ and a continuous $\rho:\R^n\to \R_+$, the \emph{$\rho$-perturbation of $F$} is given by $F_\rho:\R^n\toS \R^n$ defined by

 \end{defn} In order to avoid misunderstanding, we note that this definition of perturbation, borrowed from~\cite{KELLETT2004395} differs from the one in~\cite[Equation~(2.2)]{KellTeel}.
 In these references, under some tailored assumptions on $F$, it is implicitly proven that these two notions perturbations lead to the same concept of robustness, roughly speaking.
-We can now state the following robust notion of stability. \begin{defn}[Robust exponential uniform stability] The difference inclusion~\eqref{eq:DifferenceInclusion} is said to be \emph{robustly uniformly exponentially stable} (RUES) if there exists a continuous $\rho:\R^n\to \R_+$ such that $\rho(x)>0$ for all $x\in \R^n\setminus \{0\}$ for which the inclusion $x(k+1) \in F_\rho(x(k))$ is UES. \end{defn}
+We can now state the following robust notion of stability. \begin{defn} The inclusion~\eqref{eq:DifferenceInclusion} is \emph{robustly uniformly exponentially stable} (RUES) if there exists a continuous $\rho:\R^n\to \R_+$ such that $\rho(x)>0$ for all $x\neq 0$ for which the inclusion $x(k+1) \in F_\rho(x(k))$ is UES. \end{defn}